- Welcome to this editionof CBN News Showcase.

 It seats about 200 people,225 people packed out.

-down the steps, and we justhad nowhere else to put people.
+and we just had nowhereelse to put people.

 The pastor and I began to pray.